dougbutner/gold/README.md

 The legal process wasn't possible for us to secure our NGO in Peru as planned without a physical address, but we are continuing in the direction of permacultural curation organization.
 We really don't need an NGO to make this happen now (to raise charity funds + donate), but will move forward to a Peruvian NGO once we have land to plant ourselves.

 ### The Alchemist 🧙‍♂️✨🌗
-GOLD was concieved by [Douglas](https://douglas.life), creator of WAX / HIVE dapp [cXc.world](https://cxc.world). cXc and GOLD are sister projects, and in addition to raising money for Permaculture, GOLD and SILVER serve to enrich the cXc economy through rewarding participants, and visa versa.
+GOLD was conceived by [Douglas](https://douglas.life), creator of WAX / HIVE dapp [cXc.world](https://cxc.world). cXc and GOLD are sister projects, and in addition to raising money for Permaculture, GOLD and SILVER serve to enrich the cXc economy through rewarding participants, and visa versa.

 [Join in on Telegram](https://t.me/ToMoonForEarth)